Offroadcode/Offroadcode-Starter-Kit/README.md

 When Grunt is run, it runs through the main stylesheet/s and checks on whether selectors need vendor prefixing so write un-prefixed css and run grunt.

-**Favicon generation**

-If you save a decent quality (ie. One that will scale down well) logo in /assets/images/ and call it favicon.png Grunt will generate Apple and Windows favicons for use and save them out with the relevant file names in the root directory of the site.

-If it doesn't work, install Grunt Favicons- https://www.npmjs.com/package/grunt-favicons (npm install grunt-favicons --save-dev)

 ##Grunt Tasks

 There's a couple of simple tasks to save you running everything each time.
 They are:

-+ grunt - Just compiles, autoprefixes and watches your sass
+* `grunt` - Just compiles, autoprefixes and watches your sass
-+ grunt build - Compiles your sass, concatenates all your JS into a production file and builds Modernizr
+* `grunt build` - Compiles your sass, concatenates all your JS into a production file and builds Modernizr
-+ grunt assets - Generate favicons, image optimisation and run svg2png conversion
+* `grunt assets` - Generate favicons, image optimisation and run svg2png conversion
+* `grunt devupdates` - Only need to run at the start of a new project to check if dependencies need updating

 ##Additional scripts